CanyonCasa/EspruinoModules/Cron.md

   - Specifying only a job *id* with no time spec removes that job from list
   - When the time spec matches the clock time...
     - If the callback (cb) is defined it is called.
-    - Otherwise, the cron instance emits an *id* event.
+    - Otherwise, the cron instance emits an *id* event

 #### Time Notes
   - The time record specifies in order [min,hr,day,month,dayOfWk]